tanaikech/GeminiWithFiles/README.md

 {Array} object.functions If you want to give the custom functions, please use this.
 {String} object.response_mime_type In the current stage, only "application/json" can be used.
 {Object} object.systemInstruction Ref: https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/gemini
+{Object} object.exportTotalTokens When this is true, the total tokens are exported as the result value.
+At that time, the generated content and the total tokens are returned as an object.
 ```

 - When you want to use `response_mime_type`, please give `jsonSchema` to generateContent method.
 In the current stage, only `"application/json"` can be used to `response_mime_type`.